-- 8. Whether, during the Relevant Period Crown was obliged to disclose to the ASX: - (a) the ML/TF Risk Systems Information; - (b) the Corporate Governance Risk Systems Information; - (c) the Regulatory Exposure Information; - (d) the Regulatory Exposure Consequence Information; and - (e) contravened s 674(2) of the Corporations Act by failing to do so. - 9.
-Whether the Impugned Conduct constituted conduct that was contrary to the interests of the members of Crown as a whole. - 10.
-Whether any of the Misleading Conduct and/or the Contravening Omissions caused the price or value of Crown Shares to be higher during the Relevant Period than they would have been had the Contravening Conduct not occurred, and if so, to what extent or by what amount. - 11.
+- 8. Whether, during the Relevant Period Crown was obliged to disclose to the ASX: - (a) the ML/TF Risk Systems Information; - (b) the Corporate Governance Risk Systems Information; - (c) the Regulatory Exposure Information; and/or - (d) the Regulatory Exposure Consequence Information;

+- 9. Whether the Impugned Underlying Business Conduct and the Contravening Conduct and the Preferential Conduct constituted conduct that was contrary to the interests of the members of Crown as a whole. - 10.
+Whether any of the Misleading Conduct and/or the Contravening Omissions caused the price or value of Crown Shares to be higher during the Relevant Period than they would have been had the Misleading Conduct and/or the Contravening Omissions not occurred, and if so, to what extent or by what amount. - 11.
 Whether any, and if so, what relief other than monetary relief should be granted in favour of the Plaintiff and Group Members.